 We wish that the VRR range was a bit wider (at least 40-75Hz), but considering that it’s not a gaming monitor, any range is welcome.
 You can try using CRU to extend the range yourself.

-Moving on, the monitor has a flicker-free backlight and an integrated low-blue light filter, so you don’t have to worry about eye strain or headaches caused by prolonged use of the display – given that you take regular breaks.
+Moving on, the monitor has an integrated low-blue light filter, so you don’t have to worry about eye strain or headaches caused by prolonged use of the display – given that you take regular breaks.

 You’ll also find the ‘Rapid Rendering’ feature which is ASUS claims simulates a high refresh rate.
 In order to activate it, you’ll need to disable Adaptive-Sync and set the monitor to 75Hz.